pbs-assess/gfiphc/README.md

 ## A quick look

-To see the available data for your particular species of interest, look at the saved [All species](http://htmlpreview.github.io/?https://github.com/pbs-assess/gfiphc/blob/master/vignettes/data_for_all_species.html) vignette, and scroll down to the species (the order is the same as in [Anderson et al., 2019](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2019/2019_041-eng.html)).
+To see the available data for your particular species of interest, look at the saved [All species](http://htmlpreview.github.io/?https://github.com/pbs-assess/gfiphc/blob/master/vignettes/data_for_all_species.html) vignette, and scroll down to or search for the species (the order is the same as in [Anderson et al., 2019](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2019/2019_041-eng.html)).
 If there are no time series shown, or there are but they have lots of zeros, then you can conclude that the survey does not really catch your species of interest (unless you want to look at occasional observations).
 If the data do look useful then you'll likely want install and understand the package.

+If you are interested in species that may be occasionally caught but are not listed in the [All species](http://htmlpreview.github.io/?https://github.com/pbs-assess/gfiphc/blob/master/vignettes/data_for_all_species.html) vignette then install the package and run `check_iphc_spp_name(ignore_obvious=FALSE)` to see if they appear.
+If so it means there are some data available but not fully incorporated into gfiphc yet - please make a GitHub Issue and I'll look into it.

 ## Vignettes